lakshaytyagiii-11/codsoftintern/README.md

 # codsoftintern
-this is a gituhub repository for a codsoft internship of "ARTIFICIAL INTELLIGENCE" containing variuos ai projects
+this is a gituhub repository for a codsoft internship of "JAVA PROGRAMMING" containing variuos ai projects